wezleytsai/wezleytsai.github.io/_posts/2015-07-09-constructing-a-hash-table.md

 ## Arrays ##

-Assume that such objects are not available for a moment.
+Assume that such objects are not available for a moment (since JavaScript objects are hash tables).
 How else can this information be stored?
 This same data can be stored in an array, where each element is a another array, or "tuple" - an ordered list where the order has some significance.
 In this case, index 0 of the tuple represents the key, and index 1 of the tuple represents the value.

 ```javascript
 var arr = [